 55 °F / 13 °C

 The island has land area approx 100 km2 (39 ml2), coastline length approx 100 km (60 ml) and over 70 sand beaches (most are inaccessible by road).
-Permanent population is around 1500.
-Island's main settlements are two small vilages - Kythnos (aka Merichas, Messaria, and Chora) and Dryopis (aka Dryopida, and Chorio).
+The permanent population is around 1500.
+Island's main settlements are two small villages - Kythnos (aka Merichas, Messaria, and Chora) and Dryopis (aka Dryopida, and Chorio).
 Kanala is a new settlement on the eastern coast, with many large beaches.
 Aghios Dimitrios (on the southern coast) is the most modern settlement, featuring hillside vacation houses above a wide beach.

 Regularly scheduled ferries dock at Merichas (island's port town and main tourism travel destination.
-Daily ferry service connect Kythnos with mainland Greece (Piraeus and Lavrio, 1-4 hours travel time, depending ship and weather), as well as the Greek Isles Serifos, Santorini, Mykonos, Ios, Folegandros, Sikinos, Sifnos, Milos, Kimolos, Kea, Syros, Naxos, Paros, Andros.
+Daily ferry service connects Kythnos with mainland Greece (Piraeus and Lavrio, 1-4 hours travel time, depending on the ship and weather), as well as the Greek Isles Serifos, Santorini, Mykonos, Ios, Folegandros, Sikinos, Sifnos, Milos, Kimolos, Kea, Syros, Naxos, Paros, Andros.
 These routes are operated by two passenger shipping companies - Zante Ferries and Hellenic Seaways.

 Kythnos Island cruise terminal

-Ferries and cruise ships to Kythnos Island dock at Merichas (Kythnos-Chora) - port town located on the central-western coast.
+Ferries and cruise ships to Kythnos Island dock at Merichas (Kythnos-Chora) - a port town located on the central-western coast.
 Port's new quay (inaugurated in 2005) allows docking of large passenger ships (ferry and cruise).